a-flyleaf/toyshelf/_art/2020-10-01-headshots.md

 caption: |-
   A vertical composition of headshots, featuring:
-  - Ava in black, white, and yellow, smiling and making a "shh" hand
+  - Ava in black, white, and yellow, grinning and making a "shh" hand
   - Nico in sharp lines and stark cyan lighting
   - Ivy in round lineless and a dark reddish palette
   - A silhouette of Tara, mouth open in a frown.
 A white scribble appears to burst violently from her forehead.